oracle/graal/truffle/docs/splitting/MonomorphizationUseCases.md

 # Monomorphization Use Cases

+This document illustrates through examples how monomorphization has improve performance of dynamic languages without going into any detail on how monomorphization is implemented (described in ["Experimental Splitting"](ExperimentalSplitting.md)) or how to leverage monomorphization in your language implementation (described in ["Reporting Polymorphism"](ReportingPolymorphism.md))

 ## Monomorphization in a Nutshell

-To better illustrate how monomorphization works, let us first consider a small example written in JavaScript:
+To better illustrate the benefits of monomorphization, let us first consider a small example written in JavaScript:

 ```
 function add(arg1, arg2) {